mkanoor/receptor_catalog_installer_scripts/README.md

    **subscription-manager list --available --all**

-   And search the Pool ID for **Red Hat Ansible Automation, Standard** Snippet
+   And search the Pool ID for **Red Hat Ansible Automation, Standard**

+   Snippet

-  Subscription Name:Red Hat Ansible Automation, Standard (5000 Managed Nodes).
+  Subscription Name:Red Hat Ansible Automation, Standard (5000 Managed Nodes)

- Provides:  Red Hat Ansible Engine.
+ Provides:  Red Hat Ansible Engine

-SKU: MCT3692.
+SKU: MCT3692

-Contract:  xxxxxx.
+Contract:  xxxxxx

-**Pool ID: your_pool_id**.
+**Pool ID: your_pool_id**

-Provides Management: No.
+Provides Management: No

-Available: 50000.
+Available: 50000

-Suggested: 1*.
+Suggested: 1

    This Pool ID can be set in the environment variable for the installer to use